 Scenario(s)

 Traffic Signal preemption – Currently, many emergency vehicles are capable of causing a red traffic light to turn green via strobe light communication with the traffic signal controller.
 Using 11ai, this capability can be greatly expanded, not only in terms of the operating range, but also to take into account the navigation plan of the vehicle so that other lights in the area can be controlled to clear traffic in advance of the emergency vehicle’s arrival at the intersection, but to account for planned turns.
 This avoids the frequently encountered problem wherein cars in front of the emergency vehicle are totally blocking the roadway.
 This capability can then be expanded to download data to the emergency vehicle to augment any information previously given to them.
 This can include video of the scene they are going to and updated navigation directions to account for previously unknown problems.
 This scenario obviously needs considerable security protection to prevent hackers from posing as emergency vehicles in order to control traffic signals in their favor.
 An extension of this application is the ability for the emergency vehicle to directly communicate with private sector vehicles ahead of it (and those approaching on cross streets) that they are approaching, from which direction they are approaching, and especially important in congested urban areas, if they desire the private vehicle to move to the right or the left depending on the needs for clearing the intended path.
+The latency is similar to other vehicular scenarios in that association should occur within one or two car lengths while traveling at high speeds.
+The rate of entry will be low, with no more than one or a very few such vehicles traveling together.
+Security must be extremely good not only to prevent denial of service, but also to prevent unauthorized users from controlling the signals.

 Ambulance interaction with hospital – Most likely coupled with the previously described traffic signal preemption, an ambulance can upload vital patient information to the hospital they are going to (or to any other specialists that need to be consulted) while en-route.
 Such data may include video as well as instrument readings.
 If the AP is available, such data can be uploaded prior to leaving the scene, perhaps as a means of better defining the best course of action.
+The latency is similar to other vehicular scenarios in that association should occur within one or two car lengths while traveling at high speeds.
+This is a situation where a very rapid handover from one AP to the next will be very important.
+The rate of entry will be low, with no more than one or a very few such vehicles traveling together.